Tundra Buggy Lodge Enthusiast, Churchill

 - The Specialist tours require the biggest budget and focuses (pardon the pun) on specific interests such as photography, with an expert guide along.

-**Conservation Journey – Polar Bears takes you deep into the heart of polar bear country, the Churchill Wildlife Management Area, where the most studied population of polar bears in the world are found during the autumn months preceding the Hudson Bay freeze-up.
+- Certain trips may be designated as a Conservation Journey – these trips take you deep into the heart of polar bear country, the Churchill Wildlife Management Area, where the most studied population of polar bears in the world are found during the autumn months preceding the Hudson Bay freeze-up.
 The Tundra Buggy® Lodge is our base for the adventure, which includes three full-days on the tundra, and a behind-the-scenes glimpse of Buggy One, a mobile broadcast and research station that also serves as operation central for the live polar bear cams operated by Polar Bears International, explore.org and Frontiers North Adventures.
-Evenings are spent on the Tundra Buggy® Lodge where you will learn about polar bear habitat and species conservation awareness from PBI researchers and scientists, including PBI’s Chief Scientist Dr. Steven Amstrup.
-You will return home with valuable information about how climate change is impacting polar bear habitat, along with valuable wildlife experience from the frozen Hudson Bay coast.
-Join us to see first-hand the work we’re doing and learn how you too can help preserve polar bear habitat.
-Dr. Steven Amstrup has worked tirelessly for more than 30 years to discover the wonders of polar bears.
-Among his long list of accomplishments, he led a team that contributed to the U.S. Secretary of the Interior listing of polar bears as a threatened species, is a long-time member and past chairman of the IUCN Polar Bear Specialist Group, and in 2012 was selected as the recipient of the prestigious Indianapolis Prize.
+Evenings feature educational seminars about polar bear habitat, species conservation and how climate change is impacting polar bear habitat.

 Disclaimer: We do our utmost to ensure that information posted on our website is correct at the time of publication, however trip details are subject to change without notice by the suppliers and operators involved.
 We update the information as soon as possible when changes are advised to us, however, we cannot assume responsibility for such changes made by the suppliers and operators.